AlexOrlek/bacterialBercow/README.md

 # FAQ

 * **How does CuratePlasmids differ from previously published plasmid curation methods?**
-I previously published a similar method for plasmid curation [Orlek _et al._ (2017)](https://www.ncbi.nlm.nih.gov/pubmed/28286183), but compared with CuratePlasmids, the methods in the paper differ in several key ways:
+I previously published a similar method for plasmid curation ([Orlek _et al._ 2017](https://www.ncbi.nlm.nih.gov/pubmed/28286183)), but compared with CuratePlasmids, the methods in the paper differ in several key ways:
     * I used MLST rather than rMLST to filter chromosomal accessions.
 MLST loci are more limited as a chromosomal marker since MLST schemes cover fewer taxa.
-    * Accessions were not required to be annotated as complete in the paper, but CuratePlasmids selects only complete plasmids.<br>
+    * I used a less stringent and more convoluted approach to decide whether a plasmid sequence was compete: accessions were not required to be annotated as "complete" as long as the title text indicated a "complete" sequence; CuratePlasmids instead excludes any accession that is not annotated as "complete", but does not require explicit mention of completeness in the title text.<br>

 [Galata _et al._ (2018)](https://academic.oup.com/nar/article/47/D1/D195/5149885) created [PLSDB](https://ccb-microbe.cs.uni-saarland.de/plsdb) using methods similar to those of the CuratePlasmids pipeline.
 However, methods of Galata _et al._ differ somewhat; notably:
     * Although rMLST loci are used to filter chromosomal sequences, in contrast to methods of CuratePlasmids, sequences with up to 5 rMLST loci are included in the database.
-However, according to a recent review article ([di Cenzo & Finan (2017)](https://mmbr.asm.org/content/81/3/e00019-17)), a plasmid-like sequence encoding one or more ribosomal loci should actually be considered to be a "chromid" and such chromids are biologically distinct from plasmids ([Harrison _et al._ (2010)](https://www.ncbi.nlm.nih.gov/pubmed/20080407)).
+However, according to a recent review article ([di Cenzo & Finan 2017](https://mmbr.asm.org/content/81/3/e00019-17)), a plasmid-like sequence encoding one or more ribosomal loci should actually be considered a "chromid", which is biologically distinct from a plasmid ([Harrison _et al._ 2010](https://www.ncbi.nlm.nih.gov/pubmed/20080407)).
 CuratePlasmids makes a distinction between plasmids and chromids whereas PLSDB does not.
 * **Are there any caveats I should be aware of when using CuratePlasmids?**
 CuratePlasmids relies on NCBI annotation for plasmid topology information (circular / linear).
 Ideally, a plasmid annotated as 'complete' and 'linear' should be a genuine linear plasmid, but the topology annotation should probably be treated cautiously; a 'linear' plasmid could represent a circular plasmid that failed to circularise after assembly.